EVM RPC Node

 Cloud provider and regional responsibilities

-For self-hosted deployments, DALP supports AWS, Azure, GCP, OpenShift, and approved Kubernetes environments when the required managed services, network paths, object storage, observability, and backup controls are available.
-Region selection belongs to the operator's landing zone and regulatory responsibilities rather than to the EVM RPC Node itself.
+For self-hosted deployments, DALP supports approved Kubernetes environments on AWS, Azure, GCP, and OpenShift.
+Each deployment requires managed infrastructure for networking and storage, along with observability and backup tooling.
+Region selection belongs to the operator's landing zone and regulatory responsibilities, not to the EVM RPC Node itself.

 | Requirement | Public DALP answer | Evidence to validate before go-live |